 What is Metacognitive Training – Borderline (B-MCT)

 B-MCT is a low-threshold add-on intervention for evidence-based standard treatments (especially dialectical behavior therapy, DBT) that specifically targets cognitive biases.
-The aim of this low-threshold CBT-oriented group intervention is to raise patients’ awareness of their dysfunctional thinking patterns and help them reduce cognitive distortions.
+The aim of this low-threshold CBT-oriented group intervention is to increase patients’ awareness of their dysfunctional thinking patterns and help them reduce cognitive distortions.

 A preliminary study has demonstrated the acceptance and effectiveness of the training.
 The evaluation clearly showed a large beneficial effect on symptoms as measured by the Borderline Symptom List (BSL-23).
-The patients were also given the opportunity to provide suggestions for improvement.

-- Dipl.-Psych.
-Lisa Schilling (Asklepios Medical Center Hamburg)
+- Dr. Lisa Schilling

 - Dipl.-Psych.
 Julia Bierbrodt